gorakhargosh/mom/docs/source/guides/hacking.rst

 which you should run prior to making changes.
-It will detect changes to Python source code or restructuredText documentation files anywhere in the directory tree and rebuild sphinx_ documentation, run all tests using nose_, and generate coverage_ reports.
+It will detect changes to Python source code or restructuredText documentation files anywhere in the directory tree and rebuild sphinx_ documentation, run all tests using unittest2, and generate coverage_ reports.

 Start it by issuing this command in the ``mom`` directory checked out earlier::